ossdhaval/mysite/source/while-coding/LXC-LXD-linux-containers-notes.md

            valid_lft forever preferred_lft forever
     ```
     from this, you have to pick up `10.229.38.143` ip.
 Now from local PC you can run `sudo ssh dev@10.229.38.143` to login to container.
-6) Now, to install a web server on container and access that web page from local machine
+9) Now, to install a web server on container and access that web page from local machine
     - first login to container as root using `lxc exec my-ubuntu-container bash`
     - then install apache server `sudo apt install apache2`
     - check if apache service is running `service apache2 status`
     - now go to your local machine, open browser and try to hit the IP of the container `10.229.38.143`.
 You should be able to access default apache page

-7) if you want to create a shared folder between local computer and container
+10) if you want to create a shared folder between local computer and container
     - from local machine run `sudo lxc config device add my-ubuntu-container shared_dir disk path=/var/www/localhost/htdocs source="/home/nevyan/web_dev"`
     - above command will map content of local directory `/home/nevyan/web_dev` to `/var/www/localhost/htdocs` directory within the container

+Note:
+    1) in my case IP address when run `lxc ls` from local machine and address from running `ip a` from within container are same
+    2) This ip address stayed static even after stopping and starting container as well as local machine.
+    3) there seems to be two versions of commands for lxc.
+Like `lxc stop` and `lxc-stop`.
+In my case only first version worked.
+Not second.
+But it seems like second version is latest as this page is using https://linuxcontainers.org/lxc/getting-started/